 6. Finish by sprinkling Parmesan cheese on top of the cheese/mayo combination.

-7. Bake on center rack of oven until browned and bubbly–approximately 40-45 minutes.
+7. Bake on center oven rack until browned and bubbly–approximately 40-45 minutes.